gfchen01/gfchen01.github.io/content/publication/OC_NDPLVM/index.md

 ---
-title: 'Rethinking the Parameter Learning of the Nonliear Dynamical Probabilistic Latent Variable Model'
+title: 'Analyzing and Improving Supervised Nonlinear Dynamical Probabilistic Latent Variable Model for Inferential Sensors'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here